headhilly/kinkku/README.md

 # Kinkku

+## What is it?

 Kinkku is a simple command line tool that simulates a live preview of your golang server by restarting it whenever a go file is modified.

-I was annoyed by having to shut then run the server manually over and over again, so I made kinkku to make working on my school projects more convenient.
+I was annoyed by the cycle of manually shutting down and then running the server everytime I wanted to see changes, so I made kinkku to make working on my school projects more convenient.

 ps.
-Don't judge my code. this was intended to be a tool just for myself and didn't care much for good practices :)
+Don't judge my code. this was intended to be a tool just for myself so I didn't care much for good practices :)

 ### This version has only been tested on Linux for now